weblicht/curb/components/GenericForms/README.md

 Notice:

-  - the `updateLexUnit` action creator accepts the form data, and returns a thunk which returns the result of `axios.post`, which is a Promise
+  - the `updateLexUnit` action creator accepts the form data, and returns the result of `axios.post`, which is a Promise
   - the only child of `ManagedForm` is an arrow function that maps `formState` to the form body
   - properties of the `formState` are used to: (a) render both